bkleinen/bkleinen.github.io/ws2013/info1/labs/exercise-05.md

 * implement a removeFirstNote method with the for-each loop as seen in class **or**
 * look up iterators and use the Iterator remove method

+The while/index-variant however, should delete **all** Notes meeting the criteria!

 ##Prelab